shubhamjha16/XINOVAv2/README.md

-# Xinova - AI Symptom Checker (Informational Use Only)
+# Iksir - AI Symptom Checker (Informational Use Only)

 This is a Next.js application that uses Generative AI (Google AI via Genkit) to provide a preliminary analysis of user-described symptoms. **This tool is for informational purposes only and does NOT provide medical diagnoses or replace professional medical advice.**